Old Harry's Game

-Thomas suggests he and Edith try to come to a compromise.
+Thomas suggests he and Edith try to come to a compromise on dealing with each other.
 Scumspawn arrives to notify Thomas that Satan is in a particularly bad mood and suggests he try to do something for someone else.
 Edith meanwhile still believes she is hallucinating or dreaming, and still doesn't believe that Satan isn't a nutter in a costume.
 Still however agreeing to write Satan's biography, Edith sets out her ground rules for how she will write the book.
 The pair head to see a number of characters from the bible as Satan sets about proving his history to Edith, such as Samson who really only slayed a school-child and Adam and Eve, who are monkey-like.
 Scumspawn is left back in Hell with Thomas, as he continues to try to remember a time he helped someone else before Scumspawn hypnotises him.
 Edith finds that most of the stories from the Bible are either embellished or not true, and heads back to Hell where they find Scumspawn has successfully made Thomas act nice towards Edith until he remarks she killed herself.
 Trying to hypnotise Edith to find out how she really died, Satan gets her to recall the events up to her death in which she sees a person at the window, before everything goes black.
 When she awakens, Edith demands Satan find out who killed her.

-Satan has returned from the mortal realm leaving Scumspawn delighted, and returns with a file on Edith's apparent suicide.
+Satan has returned from the mortal realm to Scumspawn's delight, and arrives with a file on Edith's apparent suicide.
 He enquires about how Edith is getting on with his biography and takes an interview from her on how he came to Hell, though she refuses to write down Satan's rubbish when she quickly spots him downplaying his rebellion.
 Thomas meanwhile is being punished by Scumspawn, but the two also try to work out a way to minimise his treatment by Satan by way of a mental illness examination.
 Satan also sets about investigating Edith's murder by way of Sir Arthur Conan Doyle and Agatha Christie who are roped in to help, but provide little use.
 Scumspawn proclaims to Satan that Thomas is suffering all the mental issues he can find in the book, and Satan decides on a regime of shock treatment.
 Looking through the file, Edith discovers a mark was left on her body.
-Satan also questions Scumspawn about what he remembers from their banishment from heaven, with Scumspawn suggesting that his attempt to overthrow God may quality as a mental illness from delusions of grandeur.
+Satan also questions Scumspawn about what he remembers from their banishment from heaven, with Scumspawn suggesting that his attempt to overthrow God may qualify as a mental illness from delusions of grandeur.